ritmillio/React-Native-Self-Study-Project/README.md

 # React Native Tutorial - Self Study project

+## This tutorial is a self-study project, through the project I am going to cover different topics which leads me to become a React Native developer.

 ## Table of Contents

-### This tutorial is a self-study project, through this project I will cover different topics to become a React Native Developer.
+* HTML / CSS